Career upgrade: Learn practical AI skills for better jobs and higher pay.

 What is the CompTIA Network+ passing score?

 The CompTIA Network+ (N10-009) exam requires a passing score of 720 out of 900.
-The exam has up to 90 questions — a mix of multiple-choice (single and multiple answer) and performance-based questions (simulations, drag-and-drop) — with a 90-minute time limit.
+The exam has up to 90 questions, including multiple-choice and performance-based questions, with a 90-minute time limit.
 CompTIA uses scaled scoring, so the exact number of correct answers needed varies based on the difficulty of your specific question set.

 How hard is the CompTIA Network+ exam?